 - What other brands do they like?

-2. Define Your Brand Mission (The “Why” Behind Your Brand)
+2. Define Your Mission (The “Why” Behind Your Brand)

-Once you spend some time digging into your audience, take some time to assess yourself.
+Once you spend some time digging into your audience, take some time to assess your company.

-Think about what you offer your customers and clients.
+What do you offer your customers and clients?
 You need to consider the products and services your offer, but you also need to think about the way you provide those offerings and why.

 - Why do we provide these services and products?